-The Roane State Pharmacy Technician Certificate Program is a two-semester program preparing students to enter the pharmacy field as trained technicians.
+The Roane State Advanced Pharmacy Technology Certificate Program is a two-semester program preparing students to enter the pharmacy field as trained technicians.
 It is intended to provide comprehensive, quality training to students so they will be able to function in community and organized health care pharmacy settings.
 Upon completion of the certificate program students will be ready to obtain national certification by taking the Pharmacy Technician Certification Board (PTCB) examination.

 The tools used to evaluate English language proficiency (including reading, writing, and speaking) and math proficiency include but are not limited to: Providing ACT, SAT, Compass, Accuplacer or other approved standardized exams, with test scores that are less than 3 years old OR providing college transcripts that document the applicant has previously taken and successfully completed developmental learning support or college level courses in those areas.

 Note: Students meeting minimum requirements are not guaranteed acceptance.
 Preference will be given to Tennessee residents.

 March 31.
 Applications will be accepted until the program is filled.

 Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in Health Science and Nursing programs.
 Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
 This would result in your inability to successfully complete the requirements of a Health Science or Nursing program.
 Students will be responsible for the costs of the background check.
 Additionally, a criminal background may preclude registration with the state board of pharmacy or employment.
 More information is available from your program director.